- Agarwood Related Articles

 Back then, when you burn a sandalwood incense stick, you will smell the sandalwood aroma.
 Just like when you burnt a piece of Sandalwood, you smell Sandalwood.

-As the cost of harvesting wild resources increased significantly along with the forest protection from governments, these ingredients become rarer and rarer.
+As the cost of harvesting wild resources increased significantly and forest protection from governments, these ingredients became rarer.

 These ingredients were between $50 to several hundred per kg in the 1970s